This post was originally published on July 12, 2019, and updated most recently on April 11, 2021.

 The different types of dependencies you need to know

-Logical dependencies are those that can’t be avoided.
+Logical dependencies are those that you can’t avoid.
 For example, a student can’t graduate until they pass their course.
 Some logical dependencies are internal and within your control.
 Others are tied to different departments or third parties.

 Resource-based dependencies are built around constraints.
 For example, if there is only one engineer who knows how to fix ATMs, then the other broken machines will be fixed sequentially because there aren’t enough experts to repair the machines simultaneously.